tmetsch/graph_stitcher/docs/algorithms.md

 The following section describe the different approaches for stitching the request graph to the container graph.
-Note that container graphs could be sub-graphs of larger graph for performance reasons.
+Note that container graphs could be sub-graphs of larger container graph for performance reasons.

 ## Full solution